Full-time RVing Budget: What Does It Cost to RV Full-time?

 drive less and have just one vehicle.

-where it needs to be spent and avoid those goodies that would be fun but might shorten our time out here in the long run.
-We
+spend money where we must and avoid those goodies that would be fun but might shorten our time out here in the long run.

 We have adjusted to a simpler life.
 At one time, years ago, I ate out everyday.
 Now, we rarely go to restaurants.
 Before we left, I

 got a venti latte and a muffin at Starbucks almost everyday.
 Since we started traveling we have been to Starbucks just once, but

 now Mark has time to make his sinfully delicious muffins!
 To avoid monthly bills we don't have a cell phone or satellite

 subscription service, and we rely on free wi-fi for internet access.
 Medical insurance and medication costs are hugely variable

 between people, so I have not included anything about that here.

 We own our truck and trailer outright and do not carry any debt.
 This makes it easier to sleep at night.
 For most people, I think

 that is the preferred way to go when they leave home.
 However, those with a large monthly income could finance a much more

 I studied our statements for the twelve months from September, 2007 through August, 2008.
 This time period begins after we